Frequently asked questions regarding the graduate development program.

 Do I have to come to Canberra for the interview?

-No. Following the submission of your online application, you may be invited to attend a video interview and assessment centre both being held virtually.
+No. Following the submission of your online application, you may be invited to attend a video interview and virtual assessment centre.

 What does a security clearance involve?